Skip to main content

 • Catherine Malabou, Kingston University

-• Achille Mbembe, Research Professor in History and Politics at the Wits Institute for Social and Economy Research (WISER), University of the Witwatersand, Johannesburg
+• Achille Mbembe, Research Professor at the Wits Institute for Social and Economic Research (WISER) at the University of Witwatersrand in Johannesburg, South Africa, and at the new Innovation Foundation for Democracy

 • Sisonke Msimang, writer, activist and Fellow of WISER, Wits University, Johannesburg